kaCVanime/anki-transfer-scheduling/README.md

 an anki add-on to transfer scheduling info from cards to cards in batch.

 # Changelog
+> 2024.8.2 fix not work when deck name has whitespace.
 > 2024.7.27 fix crash; support long comparing field; during comparing sth-somthing and sb-somebody would be no difference.

 # Demo